Published on August 20, 2014 by Your Retail Therapist

 Published on August 18, 2014 by Your Retail Therapist

-One item that shouldn’t be left out when planning the Fall 14 Five Piece list is the ribbed knit trousers.
+Athough I wouldn’t recommend it for everyday wear, the ribbed knit trousers are perfect for cosy days at the couch.
 Inspired by Céline, fashion editors from around the globe let their September Issue models wear this new take on knits and styled it with Doc Martens boots.
+If wool pants aren’t your thing, get the same look with a pair of thick ribbed leggings or tights and wear it with a wool dress.

 Published on May 13, 2014 by Your Retail Therapist